Bassma-Algeria/sadaqa-server/README.md

 ### 4. Notifications end points

-- `/api/notifications/getAuthUserNotifications` get request to get the notification of the auth user
+- `/api/notifications/getAuthUserNotifications` get request to get the notification of the auth user, should pass numOfGroupe & numOfElementsPerGroupe as query strings
 - `/api/notifications/makeNotificationsRead` put request to make the post notifications of the auth user read

 ### 5. visits end points